gVguy/balance-timer/README.md

 ## About

-This is a desktop Timer app that can help the user manage Productivity & Rest periods during work sessions.
+A desktop Timer app that can help the user manage Productivity & Rest periods during work sessions.

 Use it to find time for taking breaks.
 Which in turn will help:
 🧘 connect with reality and stay mindful throughout the day,
 💤 battle fatigue,
 🧠 focus better and get more stuff done,
-🌱 stand up more often -> health benefits,
+🌱 stand up more often → health benefits,
 🙂 improve the mood.

 ## Technologies used